aarondill/GitBlame.nvim/README.md

   enable_on_move = true,
   -- String to show before the blame prefix = "",
-  -- How many spaces to place before the blameit left_padding = 1,
+  -- How many spaces to place before the blame left_padding = 1,
   -- Message to display if the line hasn't been committed yet default_message = "No commit",